Klian326/-Public-UEGoreSystem/README.md

 ## New update UEGoreSystem "V3" ready!

-This plugin will speed up your development process if you wanna add some cool bloody effect to your project.
+This plugin will speed up your development process if you wanna add some cool bloody effects to your project.

 - C++ native ✔
+- Automatic dismemberment ✔
 - Blueprint full support ✔
 - Multithread ✔
 - Replicated ✔
 - UE5 support ✔
 - Example project ✔
 - Example assets ✔
+- Example mocap animation assets ✔
 - Metahuman example ✔
 - 3+ years of active development ✔